awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-proxy-integrations.md

 ## Set up Lambda Proxy Integration Using the AWS CLI<a name="set-up-lambda-proxy-integration-using-cli"></a>

 In this section, we show how to use AWS CLI to set up an API with the Lambda proxy integration\.

+**Note**
+For detailed instructions for using the API Gateway console to configure a proxy resource with the Lambda proxy integration, see [TUTORIAL: Build a Hello World API with Lambda Proxy Integration](api-gateway-create-api-as-simple-proxy-for-lambda.md)\.

 As an example, we use the following sample Lambda function as the backend of the API: